OctopusDeploy/blog/blog/2023-11/github-seamless-integration/index.md

 Today, GitHub credentials are configured in Octopus, letting Octopus commit changes to the deployment process to the GitHub repository.
 With the Octopus Deploy GitHub App installed in your organization, Octopus will be able to access approved repositories with requiring credentials.

 The Octopus Deploy GitHub App will also form the foundation for future features.
-It will unlock closer integration between Octopus Deploy and GitHub, allowing Octopus to take action based on events in GitHub and see GitHub data like commits, branches, and pull requests.
+It will unlock closer integration between Octopus Deploy and GitHub.
+Octopus will be able to take action based on events in GitHub and see GitHub data like commits, branches, and pull requests.

 ## Conclusion

 OpenID Connect and the Octopus Deploy GitHub App will make connecting GitHub and Octopus Deploy easier and more secure, as you'll no longer need to share static credentials between the 2 products.

 OIDC support is rolling out now.
-If you have an Octopus Cloud instance and would like early access to this feature, please [enter your details](https://octopusdeploy.typeform.com/to/pgtdtd7P), and we'll give you access.
+If you have an Octopus Cloud instance and would like early access to this feature, please [enter your details](https://octopusdeploy.typeform.com/to/pgtdtd7P) and we'll give you access.

 The Octopus Deploy GitHub App is currently in development.
 We're aiming for release in Q1 2024.